 is much more fun when you are two

-The wedding ritual began with Sir Ric as stand in for the Judge.
-He did it very slow so that the delayed Judge could make it in time for the signing.
+The wedding ritual began with Sir Ric as a stand-in for the Judge.
+He did it very slowly so that the delayed Judge could make it in time for the signing.
 We decided to take a break.
-We played Speedy Gonzales and started to eat Rock n Roll chicken with roast potatoes, lechon and bratwurst with red cabbage mixed with apples, tuna and pineapple salad, glass noodles with shrimp, etc…
+We played Speedy Gonzales and started to eat Rock n Roll chicken with roast potatoes, lechon, and bratwurst with red cabbage mixed with apples, tuna, and pineapple salad, glass noodles with shrimp, etc…

 It became dark and still no Judge, but there was plenty of food and drinks so the guests had a great time.
 When the man with the coat finally arrived with his court of security guards and a wedding photographer (who was dismissed when he started to take pictures without permission from the official wedding photographers), all of us were more than ready to finish the ceremony.
 It had been no good to do it under the karaoke session, so I’m happy that he only was three hours late.

 The Judge performed with great routine; it was his third wedding that evening and he was hungry.
 The Judge started to eat once he was finished and did not wait for my husband’s last little poem for me, so my husband blurted out loud: Wow, this was a very hungry Judge.
 I became embarrassed.
 I felt that my husband insulted the Judge and I almost cried.
 But my husband took my sign and he served the Judge a chocolate mousse and it ended well over shared desserts LOL.